 However, the Petitioners did not seek to revise the petition by the removal of the reference to the Barnes & Associates report (which argues against their underlying proposal) and its substitution with reference to Mr Glaister’s report [i.e. that of the council’s tree expert].
 The Chancellor stated the such an amendment was undoubtedly required , and noted that in this instance he was that “the amendment [could] be made without risk of prejudice or injustice.
 The underlying proposal remains the same: the amendment is to the evidence relied on in support.”

-A faculty for the new bench, subject to conditions , including the removal of some lower branches of the tree, as recommended by the borough council tree expert.
+A faculty was granted for the new bench, subject to conditions , including the removal of some lower branches of the tree, as recommended by the borough council tree expert.
 [Link to judgment] [Link to post, t.b.a.]
 [Back] [Top]